Yainer Diaz Player Props: Astros vs. Rangers

-The Houston Astros, including Yainer Diaz and his .600 slugging percentage over his past 10 games, battle starting pitcher Jon Gray and the Texas Rangers at Globe Life Field, Friday at 8:05 PM ET.
+The Houston Astros, including Yainer Diaz (hitting .311 in his past 10 games, with four doubles, two home runs and six RBI), take on starter Nathan Eovaldi and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.

-He racked up two extra-base hits in his previous appearance (3-for-6 with two doubles and an RBI) against the Cardinals.
+He had a one-hit performance in his most recent game (1-for-4) against the Rangers.

 Yainer Diaz Game Info & Props vs. the Rangers